A Guide to August in Iceland: Everything You Need to Know

 Driving in August

-If you want to take your campervan and have a good old-fashioned road trip in August in Iceland, you are in luck.
+If you want to take your campervan or motorhome rental and have a good old-fashioned road trip in August in Iceland, you are in luck.
 With the decent weather conditions, the roads are going to be in good shape.
 When you are planning your trip to Iceland in August, make sure to add a few days for a road trip, even if you only do the Golden Circle close to Reykjavik.

 State of the Roads